 - Not backing up critical data

-Even government and military services aren’t immune to human errors involved in information security.
+These threats are extremely common for cyber security in hotels.
+But even government and military services aren’t immune to human errors involved in information security.
 In 2018, the U.S. Marine Corps Forces Reserve exposed personal data of thousands of marines, sailors, and civilians by sending an unencrypted email with an attachment containing personal confidential information to the wrong email list.

 3. Using outdated or unauthorized software